 Practice with the test pen until you know, with 100% confidence, where your images will be drawn.
 This is important since you do not want to be guessing when you begin actually cutting with a blade.
+Experiment with both Knife Point and WYSIWG modes, as well as Portrait versus Landscape.
+Remember that when using Knife Point mode, the location of the blade is used to set the Origin.
+In WYSIWYG mode, the laser dot is used.
 Refer to Section 2.07.